telerik/justmock-docs/getting-started/using-telerik-justmock-in-your-test-project.md

 	**Figure 1: Add new project**
 	![Add New Project to VS Solution](images/AddNewProject.png)

 1. Select the Test Project template or search for it by typing "JustMock test".
-After that select the Test Project template and click OK.
+Once you have selected the desired template, click OK.

 	**Figure 2: Choose the JustMock Test Project template**
 	![JustMock Test Project Template](images/ProjectTemplate.png)